Announcing Tamiko Jones as the New Executive Director - Treasurer

 Written by Sandy Wisdom-Martin, Executive-Director WMU SBC

 According to the US Department of Veterans Affairs website, several cities claim to be the birthplace of Memorial Day celebrations.
 One of those happens to be Carbondale, Illinois, where I attended college, and home of Major General John A. Logan.
 In 1868, Logan declared there should be a national Decoration Day (later named Memorial Day).
 Logan’s orders proclaimed, “We should guard their graves with sacred vigilance . . .
-Let no neglect, no ravages of time, testify to the present or to the/p>... [continue]
+Let no neglect, no ravages of time, testify to the present or to the coming generations that we have forgotten as a people the cost of a free and... [continue]

 The Learn by Listening Dance